symfony/symfony-docs/mailer.rst

 Sendgrid       yes  yes
 =============  ===  ====

-Some providers have specific behaviors:
+Some providers behave differently:

-* **Azure** only has a single toggle: setting either flag to ``false`` disables both kinds of tracking;
+* **Azure** has a single toggle for both kinds of tracking: setting either flag to ``false`` disables both;
-* **Brevo** exposes a per-recipient consent flag, so disabling tracking anonymizes the events instead of disabling them;
+* **Brevo** doesn't disable tracking, it anonymizes the tracked events instead;
-* **Mailchimp** (Mandrill) over SMTP expects the list of tracking aspects to enable, so a ``null`` flag is disabled when the other one is set explicitly.
+* **Mailchimp** (Mandrill) over SMTP only accepts a list of tracking features to enable, so a ``null`` flag is disabled when the other one is set explicitly.

-Other providers don't support per-message tracking settings: Resend and Mailtrap configure tracking per domain, Amazon SES through configuration sets (the ``X-SES-CONFIGURATION-SET`` header) and MailPace doesn't track emails.
+Resend and Mailtrap configure tracking per domain, Amazon SES via configuration sets (the ``X-SES-CONFIGURATION-SET`` header) and MailPace doesn't track emails, so the header has no effect on them.

 Draft Emails
 ------------